top of page

 BERLIN

-Modernist structure meets wide boulevards – concrete, glass, and strong geometry from Hansaviertel to ICC create bold frames and graphic rhythm.
+Modernist structures meet wide boulevards – concrete, glass, and strong geometry from the Hansaviertel to the Government Quarter, shaping bold frames and graphic rhythm.

 Planned for 2026